o3de/o3de.org/content/docs/user-guide/editor/console.md

     You can see the available commands and variables in the file.
 ![\[Open the consolecommandandvars.txt file to see all console commands and variables.\]](/images/user-guide/console-variables-test-file.png)

-1. You can specify a sub\-string parameter to restrict the results that you want.
+1. You can specify a sub-string parameter to restrict the results that you want.
 For example, the DumpCommandsVars i\_ command exports all commands and variables that begin with the prefix `i_`, such as `i_giveallitems` and `i_debug_projectiles`.

 ## Configuring Console Variables